LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 A document map can be handy when navigating large files[^large].
 It shows a bird's-eye view of the document; you can click to jump to particular locations.

-The document map can be enabled from the *View* menu.
+The document map can be enabled by clicking \menu{View > Document Map}

 ![The document map](01/npp-document-map.PNG)